refinedev/refine/documentation/docs/guides-concepts/general-concepts/index.md

 ### Layout

-UI Integrations provides a `ThemedLayout` component, which renders the `sidebar menu`, `header`, and `content` area of your application.
+UI Integrations provides a Layout components, which renders the `sidebar menu`, `header`, and `content` area of your application.

 It automatically renders the sidebar menu based on the resource definitions, and the header based on the current user.